 Conservation of highly valuable primeval and old-growth forests in selected national parks in the Ukrainian Carpathians

-The natural forests of the Ukrainian Carpathians are strongholds for primeval and old-growth forests in Europe but face immense pressure from large scale logging.
-The project supports the expansion of five existing protected areas, which will provide additional protection for about 44,119 hectares of additional high conservation-value forest.
-To ensure effective protection, the five protected areas will be provided with modern equipment, training and technical assistance such as the development of modern biodiversity monitoring systems and management plans.
-Communities will benefit from community development plans and financing, direct support for nature-friendly small businesses and a large-scale environmental information campaign aimed at reaching approximately 64.200 people in 49 villages.
+The Ukrainian Carpathians are strongholds for primeval and old-growth forests in Europe, but face pressure from large scale logging.
+Protected areas (PAs) in these forests now also face an acute existential threat as government funding has all but ceased as a result of the economic pressures stemming from the Russian invasion.
+To ensure effective protection, the project provides a life-line, temporarily ensuring the essential operational needs of the PAs are met on a monthly basis.
+In the longer term, protected areas will be provided with modern equipment, training and technical assistance such as the development of modern biodiversity monitoring systems and management plans.
+Communities will benefit from community development plans and financing, direct support for nature-friendly small businesses and a large-scale environmental information campaign.
+Nature conservation of primeval forests will also contribute to dealing with emotional consequences of war for Ukrainians.

 State of implementation/results